Probiotics – What You Should Know

 The Good News?

 For most healthy people, probiotics can serve as a big plus for their overall health.
 Humans have been consuming probiotic-type foods for hundreds of years with great results, and probiotic FOODS are known for their health benefits.
-These types of foods are things like kefir, yogurt, kimchi, sauerkraut, etc. These types of probiotics are going to be your most diverse and, more than likely, safer means of consumption and supplementation.
+These types of foods are things like kefir, yogurt, kimchi, sauerkraut, etc. These probiotics will be your most diverse and, more than likely, safer means of consumption and supplementation.
 Even better news is that you will save a ton of money by consuming these kinds of foods over buying high-priced retail supplements.

 Known and Reported POSITIVE Effects: